SaharnazRefaei/SaharnazRefaei/README.md

 ### Hi there 👋, I'm Saharnaz!

 <p>
-🌱A highly motivated Full Stack Web Developer with expertise in building web applications.
-Who always enjoys using her initiative to fulfill tasks and achieve objectives 😊
+🌱I'm a results-driven Full Stack Developer with expertise in dynamic web applications.
+As a proactive team player, I bridge the gap between vision and detail, catering to user needs and business goals.
+Fueled by a passion for programming, I embody an unwavering "Can Do" spirit that fuels my pursuit of new challenges and learning.
+My adaptability challenges norms, driving continuous growth. 😊
  </p>

  <strong>